Find out how NGA developed a smart agriculture solution

-Food insecurity and low-nutrition crops is a Big Data problem, but first, you need to think vertically about it.
+Food insecurity and low-nutrition crops are Big Data problems, but first, you need to think vertically about them.
 Also, it’s pronounced daytuh.
-And about the vertical thinking: that means literally stacking crops on top of each other to save horizon space for humans to live or enjoy.
+And about vertical thinking: that means literally stacking crops on top of each other to save horizon space for humans to live or enjoy.
 Let’s unpack this revolutionary idea.
 It begins with hydroponics.
 You grow the crops in a closed system that recirculates water and a precisely controlled mix of micronutrients.
 The result is a modular, fully optimized growing environment that yields crops of exceptionally high quality and that can scale as high as your budget will allow.
 And that’s where big data comes in.

 NGA International is constantly looking to find new and creative ways to apply data-driven solutions to clients

 Who doesn’t necessarily realize the opportunities available to them because data science isn’t as accessible as it should be?
 Agriculture has already been touched by data science through satellite and drone-based imaging solutions, but those are expensive and don’t offer a meaningful evolution of farming practices.
 Under the stewardship of long-time CEO Mark Germishuys, NGA took a holistic view of agriculture and identified the benefits of hydroponics as a solid foundation to build a comprehensive future-facing solution.
 That solution includes vertical farming.